MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 After ingesting your data using the **Data Sources** page, you can quickly evaluate how complete and useful it is with the **Entities** page.

-// 1 <!-- please blur the data (but not the columns and rows titles).
-No marking with digits is required-->

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities-import-data.png "Entities import data")